eslint/eslint/docs/src/user-guide/configuring/configuration-files-new.md

 ---

 ::: warning
 This is an experimental feature.
-To opt-in, place a `eslint.config.js` file in the root of your project or set the `ESLINT_USE_FLAT_CONFIG` environment variable to `true`.
-To opt-out, even in the presence of a `eslint.config.js` file, set the environment variable to `false`.
+To opt-in, place an `eslint.config.js` file in the root of your project or set the `ESLINT_USE_FLAT_CONFIG` environment variable to `true`.
+To opt-out, even in the presence of an `eslint.config.js` file, set the environment variable to `false`.
 If you are using the API, you can use the configuration system described on this page by using the `FlatESLint` class, the `FlatRuleTester` class, or by setting `configType: "flat"` in the `Linter` class.
 :::

 You can put your ESLint project configuration in a configuration file.
 You can include built-in rules, how you want them enforced, plugins with custom rules, shareable configurations, which files you want rules to apply to, and more.